Setting Up and Installing the Claude Agent SDK

 A few things to understand about this code:

 The messages function is an async generator — notice the * after function.
-It yields one message of type user.
-This is called streaming input mode, and it is the recommended way to call the SDK because it unlocks the full feature set including hooks, interrupts, and multi-turn conversations.
+It yields a user message.
+This streaming input mode is the recommended way to call the SDK because it unlocks the full feature set: hooks, interrupts, and multi-turn conversations.

 The for await loop processes every message the agent emits during its run.
 The agent does not return a single response.
-It streams a sequence of messages: session initialization, tool calls, text blocks, and a final result.
+It streams a sequence of messages: session initialization, tool calls, tool results, and a final result.
 The loop gives you access to all of them.

-permissionMode: "bypassPermissions" combined with dangerouslyAllowBypassPermissions: true means the agent will not ask for approval before using its tools.
-The two options work as a double opt-in — Anthropic built it this way to make sure the choice is deliberate.
+permissionMode: "bypassPermissions" combined with dangerouslyAllowBypassPermissions: true means the agent acts without asking for confirmation before each tool use.
+The two options are a deliberate double opt-in.
+Anthropic built it this way to make the permission bypass explicit, not accidental.

 Running the agent